openmrs/openmrs-eip/README.md

 A sender and a receiver directory are created to simulate a network between a remote database and a central database.
 They are both located in the **sample/sample_springboot_setup** directory.
 Please refer to the [Sample configuration README.md](./sample/sample_springboot_setup/README.md) for details about its configuration.

-The synchro application can be used along with ActiveMQ via `jms` queues.
+The OpenMRS dbSync can be used with any Camel endpoint between the sender and the receiver including ActiveMQ via `jms` queues.
 A sample configuration can be found in the **/sample/sample_activemq_setup** directory.
 Please refer to the [Configure ActiveMQ README.md](./sample/sample_activemq_setup/README.md) for details about its configuration.

 # File synchronization
-It is also possible to synchronize the content of a folder.
-The folder sync is performed via a different Camel route, but files will be transferred through the same Camel endpoint as the entities.
+It is also possible to synchronize the content of a directory.
+The directory sync is performed via a different Camel route, but files will be transferred through the same Camel endpoint as the entities.
 To differentiate entities from files at reception, files are encoded in Base64 and the result is placed between the `<FILE>` and `</FILE>` tags.

 # Build and Test